 If you are being paid less than the appropriate rate for workers aged 25 and over then, you can insist that your pay is raised to the national living wage

-The Living Wage Foundation will announce its own, independently calculated, living wage rate at the beginning of Living Wage week (the first week of November).
+The Living Wage Foundation, an independent organisation that campaigns for the minimum wage to reflect the true cost of living, will announce its own, independently calculated, living wage rate at the beginning of Living Wage week (the first week of November).

 It currently stands at £8.45 a hour outside London, and £9.75 an hour in London.